RSS feedLink to Irishpapermoney main page

 The Irish Pound was divided into 20 shillings, and issued in seven denominations, 10 Shillings, £1, £5, £10, £20, £50, and £100.
 This was the first time that a 10 Shilling note denomination was issued in Ireland.

-Legal Tender Notes (Lady Lavery Notes) 1928, Consolidated Notes, Northern Ireland Notes
+Legal Tender Notes 1928, Consolidated Bank Notes, Northern Ireland Notes

 The Currency Commission was created and started to issue Irish Legal Tender Notes in 1928 (known as the 'Lady Lavery' series or 'Lavery Pound note').